Favicons are something we’ve all seen, whether we know what they are or not.

 Beyond what your favicon is, how it utilizes color is just as important.
 Here are some things to consider when deciding on what colors to use:

-- The background color of a browser tab is generally grey or white, or sometimes black if it has been switched to night mode.
+- The background color of a browser tab is generally grey or white , or sometimes black if it has been switched to night mode.
 When designing a favicon, consider how it may appear against different background colors.
 For example, Marvel uses just red and white, which is a solid combination that stands out no matter what color a tab may be.

 - Your canvas for creating a favicon is a tiny space.
-Use a refined palette, with colors that look good together at a minuscule scale.
+Use a refined palette , with colors that look good together at a minuscule scale.

 - Use colors with enough contrast so that they’re distinct from one another.
 Clarity and definition are key.

-Using a vector-based graphic is best
+Use a vector-based graphic

 While it may be tempting to create something quick in Photoshop, using vector graphics will help you in the future.
 When you craft a favicon in Illustrator, Sketch, Figma, or another vector-based design application, it’s much easier to resize and alter it later on.